 A day at De MET Leuven

-Between 3:30 and 4:30 pm, students may go home without any homework.
+Between 4:00 and 5:00 pm, students can check out without any homework.
 However, you often see that students find the motivation to go on with their challenges at home, without being forced to do this.
 Between 4:00 pm and 5:00 pm, the teacher coaches consult with each other about the pupils and their progress, learning paths, etc.

 Not a school

 As the first paragraph already gave away, this school isn’t an ordinary school: indeed, it’s an extraordinary learning community, a learning hub, an inspirational crossroads.
 De MET doesn't have traditionally organised classrooms with ordinary school furniture.
 It’s something you’ve never seen before.
 In the 21st century, the number one skill everybody should have is creativity.
-This school is designed to stimulate pupils to be creative: students get to create their own comfortable (or not so comfortable) workspaces; they use their creativity to design amazing desks.
+This school is designed to stimulate pupils to be creative: students get to create their own comfortable (or not so comfortable) workspaces; they use their creativity to design their desks.
 The school has all the tools and workplaces available to spark creativity.
-De MET also lets pupils create their personal workspaces because it wants to take away boundaries: boundaries between home, street, school and virtual environments.
-Pupils need to feel at home in their learning environment.

 Don’t try to renovate education.
 Reinvent it.
 Renovation is like changing wooden wheels to rubber wheels.
 Reinvention is creating flying cars.
 And that’s what De MET wants to do.